KareemH/100-Days-Of-Code/README.md

 - **_Re-learninig JavaScript_**
   - Exposed to different types of loops besides for and while loops and the implications of using for...of/for...in vs for/while loops when dealing with arrays and object properties (which are not explicitly iterable)
   - Looking at several examples of how one may refactor her/his code really helps to be familiar with what I might see in the wild...

+### Day 9: June 12, 2020
+**Topics Learned Today:**
+- **_Re-learninig JavaScript_**
+  - Learned about the different types of scope including function scope, block scope, and lexical scope
+  - Finally cleared up some misconceptions about callbacks.
+I knew how to use callback functions, but I never understood the underlying reason how and why they're implemented as a feature of JavaScript
+  - Hoisting was a new concept for me
+  - Practiced in using callback functions with popular array methods like `map`, `filter`, `reduce`